 - An early investor in Netflix is looking into reconverting in fintech and has asked you to go to NYC to discuss opportunities.

 We suggest targeting young professionals digital natives based in countries where regulation is loose.
-Third world countries can ideally provide with large number of those.
-In most of these regions, the educational system is not great, thus, masses would probably buy your solution without looking too much into it.
-This is where cocky tech linguo and your dubious marketing practices will work the best.
+Third world countries can ideally provide a large number of those.
+In most of these regions, the educational system is not great, thus, the masses would probably buy your solution without looking too much into it.
+This is where cocky tech lingo and your dubious marketing practices will work the best.

 In most of those markets, the financial technology on smartphones and involving crypto is probably super new and will seem easy for you to seize the markets opportunities there before anyone else.

 After you start operating your business or at least started making noise people will start to ask questions.
 Thanks to your successful market segmentation your target will buy it all and won’t want to know how your promises can be real.

 But, you’re never protected from journalists or the annoying curious.
 There is a very easy trick to throw off those threats: You are “in the process” of designing your legal framework.
 A variant would also be you are also “in the process” of recruiting a Chief Compliance/Legal Officer.